olucasxavier/Pi-Hole/README.md

 5. Access the Pi-hole web interface by opening a web browser and entering the IP address of the Ubuntu container.
 The web interface allows you to manage Pi-hole's settings, including whitelisting and blacklisting domains and monitoring network activity.

 That's it!
-You've now installed Pi-hole on an Ubuntu container in Proxmox without using Docker.
+You've now installed Pi-hole on an Ubuntu container in Proxmox.
 Pi-hole will serve as a network-wide ad blocker and DNS server, helping to improve your internet experience by blocking unwanted ads.

 </p>
 <img src="https://i.imgur.com/ZEY9i0S.png" alt="Pi-Hole Web Interface - Dashboard"/>